Perfectly seared scallops served with corn and tomatoes in the height of their season. Can’t do much better than that. You really can’t.

 Instructions

-- Prep corn: Using the large side of a box grater, grate corn into a bowl.
-Place corn, all of its juices and butter into a small, cold pan.
+- Prep corn: Using the large side of a box grater, grate corn.
+Place corn, all of its juices into a small, cold pan.
+Place butter on top.

 - Prep tomatoes: Add cut tomatoes to a small bowl.
-Stir in oil and chopped herbs.
-Season with salt right before serving.
-Set aside.
+Stir in oil.

-- Cook scallops: While corn cooks, heat a small, heavy bottomed pan to medium-high heat.
-Add ¼ inch of vegetable oil.
-Pat scallops dry and season with salt and pepper.
+- Cook scallops: Heat a cast iron or nonstick pan to medium-high heat.
+Add enough vegetable oil to coat with ¼ inch of oil.
+Pat scallops dry, and season with salt and pepper.
 When oil shimmers, add scallops to pan in a clockwise direction.
 Sear for 2 minutes on first side or until well-browned.
 Flip in same order as added to pan, and cook 1 more minute or until just opaque and cooked through.
 Remove from pan.

-- Serve: Divide creamed corn between serving plates.
+- Serve: Divide fresh corn “polenta” between serving plates.
 Top with scallops.
 Spoon over tomatoes.
 Top with additional small basil leaves, if desired.
 Enjoy.

 - Category: Main